Reduce Work Truck Battery Worries and Engine Idling With Chassis Power

-To run the inverter, the technician can constantly idle the truck engine or occasionally turn the engine on to avoid draining the truck battery as it powers tools.
+To run the inverter, the tech can constantly idle the truck engine or occasionally turn on the engine to avoid draining the truck battery as it powers tools.
 Without taking these steps, the technician could be stranded with a dead battery at the end of the day.

 What is Chassis Power?

-With Chassis Power, technicians can turn off their truck engines and still get the power they need for laptops, cordless tools and LED lights on the jobsite.
+With Chassis Power, technicians can turn off their truck engines and still get the power they need for laptops, cordless tools and LED lights.
 Laptops are critical on the jobsite because they connect technicians to the information they need to diagnose maintenance issues and error codes.

-“Miller developed this technology in response to the needs of service technicians and feedback from fleet managers about too much truck idling,” says Matt Sherrick, product manager, Power Systems Division, Miller Electric Mfg.
-LLC.
-“Customers are very excited about Chassis Power because it’s one less thing for technicians to worry about and it helps fleet managers control fuel and maintenance costs.”
+“Miller developed this technology in response to the needs of service techs and feedback from fleet managers about too much truck idling,” says Matt Sherrick, product manager, Power Systems Division.
+“Customers are very excited about Chassis Power because it’s one less thing for techs to worry about and it helps fleet managers control fuel and maintenance costs.”

 Switching to Chassis Power mode on the EnPak control panel means technicians can use electric tools and lights without idling the truck engine.
 They don’t ever have to worry about their tools draining the truck battery.
 When Chassis Power is on, the all-in-one automatically starts and stops as needed to charge the truck battery.

-Many work trucks in the class 3 to 5 range often use electric over hydraulic cranes, which require electric power to run the hydraulic circuit.
-This type of crane can also be powered by the truck’s battery without idling the engine when the work truck has an EnPak A30 all-in-one with Chassis Power.
+Many class 3 to 5 trucks use electric over hydraulic cranes, which require electric power to run the hydraulic circuit.
+This type of crane can also be powered by the truck’s battery without idling the engine when the truck has an EnPak A30 with Chassis Power.